charliecorrigan/career-development-curriculum/module_three/mod_4_action_plan_template.md

 ## Module 4 Goals
 *List your longterm goal(s) of what you want to accomplish by the end of module 4*

-By the end of Mod 4, I'd like to have started viable application processes to at least 4 companies (viable = progressing through interviews)
+By the end of Mod 4, I'd like to have *started* viable application processes to at least 4 companies (resume actively being considered for an open position)

 ### Strategy To Achieve Goals:
 In this section, break down your longterm goal into smaller goals that you want to work on each week and/or day